jpb06/gapi-oauth-react-hooks/README.md

 ReactDOM.render(<Login />, document.getElementById("root"));
 ```

-Now, let's use the hook in the Login component:
+Now, let's use the main hook in our Login component:

 ```Typescript
 import { useGapiLogin } from "gapi-oauth-react-hooks";